Number 1 in the UK for Medicine (The Complete University Guide 2025)

 Optional study abroad

-There is an opportunity to go abroad for 7 weeks.
-If you do, the estimated cost is around £3,000.
+There is an opportunity to take a medical placement outside of Cambridge (either in the UK or abroad) for 7 weeks.
+Depending on travel, accommodation and local placement fees, particularly for those who travel overseas, this could cost £3,000 or more.
 College and national grants may be available to help you cover these costs.

 Course funding